Header Image

 6.2.
 Food intake influences duration of action

-Regardless of the need for the retarding effect of some MPH preparations and regardless of the influence on urine ph (in relation to amphetamine drugs) or gastric ph (in relation to MPH), certain forms of food intake influence the effect and duration of action of stimulants in a rather mechanical way.
+Regardless of the need for the retarding effect of some preparations and regardless of the influence on urine ph (in relation to amphetamine drugs) or gastric ph (in relation to ), certain forms of food intake influence the effect and duration of action of stimulants in a rather mechanical way.

-A person with ADHD reports:
+A person with reports:

 “I have been taking Medikinet adult continuously for three months now and it took me a long time to find the right setting.
 In addition to the dose (20-10-0 for me), other food intake conditions have also been important for me.
 Too much food while taking it is problematic for me, as is too little.
 And I have a better effect if I eat something carbohydrate-heavy when I take it.”

 6.3.
-Food intake delays maximum AMP levels
+Food intake delays maximum levels

 7. Physical activity / sports